876pol/french_blog/README.md

 # french_blog

-This repository is a blog website created for my Grade 10 French class about "No et Moi" by Delphine de Vigan.
+A blog website about "No et Moi" by Delphine de Vigan.
+Created for my Grade 10 French class.

 It is hosted on [Vercel](https://vercel.com/) at <https://french-blog.vercel.app/>.
-Written with Next.js.
+Written with Next.js and Tailwind CSS.

 To clone this repository and host the site: